 You start by considering a few questions.

-Of course, there is one big question that can’t go unanswered: “how do you recruit foreign employees?”
+Of course, there is one big question that can’t go unanswered: “How do you recruit employees in a new country?”
 Long before Tom boarded the plane to New York, he carried these questions with him everywhere he went.
 He shared with us how he tried to answer each question and which ones monday.com are still struggling with.

 Their Next Big Move

 When Eran and Roy started to think about opening an office overseas each one of these questions weighed on them.
-The decision to open a foreign office stemmed from the CS KPI to maintain an under 10-minute response rate on support requests.
+The decision to open a foreign office stemmed from the Customer Experience KPI to maintain an under 10-minute response time for support requests.
 As their account numbers increased, the time difference made keeping that KPI more difficult.
 In addition, the sales team had to meet with American customers during their working hours which led to the team working odd hours.
 Working solely in different time zones wasn’t scalable, so it was no longer a question if to open a new office but where.

 Uncovering the New World

 Now they needed to decide whom to send to New York.
 Tom was part of the company for a while before opening the New York office.
-He lived and breathed its culture and was the head of CS which needed a presence in the United States.
-He was also in the right stage of life; it was just him and his now wife Michal, nothing was holding them down.
+He lived and breathed its culture and was the Head of Customer Experience which needed a presence in the United States.
+He was also in the right stage of life; it was just him and his now-wife Michal, nothing was holding them down.
 This made him the perfect candidate to pack up monday.com culture and bring it to New York.

 Chicken or The Egg?

-Tom views the question “do you work on your culture or recruit employees first” the same as “what came first the chicken or the egg.”
+Tom views the question “Do you work on your culture or recruit employees first” the same as “what came first – the chicken or the egg?”
 The right people create the right culture and the right culture attracts the right people.
 However, Tom had a secret weapon from the start, remote team members who joined the New York office.
-Their willingness to move cross country to New York is what Tom credits the New York office’s success to.
-Forming an office around Tom, Aron, and the remote team members the founders loved made the co-founders confident the office was in good hands.
+Their willingness to move cross country to New York is what Tom credits the New York office’s success

-As for duplicating monday.com’s culture, Tom figured he’d just hire the right people and mission accomplished.
+As for creating monday.com’s American culture, Tom and the team figured they would just hire the right people and mission accomplished.
 There were a few issues with this assumption: In Israel, monday.com is a relatively big fish in a minuscule pond.
 In New York, monday.com is a small fish in an ocean.
 This led to the New York office being overwhelmed with irrelevant CVs.
 When a relevant talent did come in for an interview, they only saw a handful of people in a small office, not a hundred people in the Israeli office.
 They also learned along the way that their recruitment process was too Israeli for Americans and required localization.

 Built for Success